-At the commencement of the pestilential disease known by the name of the plague, there comes on a degree of vomiting so violent, as to hinder any medicines remaining on the stomach, which prevents altogether the relief which the physician in such case might otherwise afford.
+At the commencement of the pestilential disease known by the name of the plague, there lent, as to hinder any medicines remaining on the stomach, which prevents altogether the relief which the physician in such case might otherwise afford.
 This excess of vomiting appears to me easily accounted for on the reasoning I have all along made use of.
 The plague has been considered by the most eminent authors and teachers of medicine, as no other than a typhus violentissima, (if you except the occurrence of the bubo,) the debility of the system being so considerable, as soon to bring the miserable sufferers to a fatal dissolution.
 In every typhus the debility creates the danger.